 When I started site for my brother, I decided to use Siteground, for no other reason than just curiosity and wanting his site to be separate from the others.
+I run another one of my blogs with them now, too.
 I find their pricing to be very competitive:

 Plus, was incredibly easy and quick.
 I found their SST process to be the absolute fastest and most pain-free of any other site I built.
 SST is what turns your site from “http” to “https”.
 The added “s” basically says your site has an additional layer of security.
 This is why some sites will have a pop-up warning saying the site may not be secure and asks you if you still want to go.
 The site is probably fine, they just didn’t update their SST certificate.
 Anyway, Siteground has been great.
 Tons of features, too:

 Another thing to know about Siteground is that their dashboard is also very sleek and when I needed customer service, I found their customer service chat to be very good.